HZohra/Bitewise-fullstack/README.md

 5- Admin moderation or tagging tools for verifying dietary labels.
 6- Enhanced filter UI (checkboxes/tags for diet types and allergens).
 7- Usability testing for clarity of diet/allergy filters and recipe submission flow.

+//
+how should we use MongoDB
+1.Stores User Profile + Allergies
+2.Store User Search history or Fav ingredients 3.create Dynamic filtering engine ()